cosanlab/cosanToolsSingularity/README.md

 This container has been built a bit **differently** than the container on the the [main branch](https://github.com/cosanlab/cosanToolsSingularity/tree/master).
 Specifically its conda-based python environment is *editable* despite the container being read-only.

+During startup the container will auto-check if the current user evaluated through `whoami` has an existing `conda` environment within the container.
+If not they will be given the option to have one created for them, otherwise they will not be permitted to use the container.
+If a user already has an existing environment, the container auto-boots into that environment.
+This ensures multiple people can utilize this container without conflicting python installs.

 Location on Dartmouth's discovery cluster: `/dartfs/rc/lab/D/DBIC/cosanlab/Resources/cosanTools`

 ## Using the container on Discovery